 Health has historically maintained external radiation monitoring sites collocated with Energy.
 In 2006, Energy terminated its Site-Wide and Offsite external radiation monitoring program.
-In response, Health added 26 new monitoring sites along the Columbia River to independently monitor locations that were previously monitored by Energy.
+In response, Health added numerous new monitoring sites, some on the Hanford Site and others along the Columbia River, to independently monitor locations that were previously monitored by Energy.
 In addition, Health will continue to maintain its original monitoring sites that were collocated with Energy.
 Therefore, from 2006 forward, this report will cover the sites collocated with Energy's Near-Facilities and Operations program, as well as the sites operated independently by Health.